Chipdelmal/Chipdelmal.github.io/_dataViz/2023-03-20-InkStatsMatrix.md

   theme: dark
   background_image:
     gradient: 'linear-gradient(135deg, rgba(0, 0, 0 , .4), rgba(0, 0, 0, .4))'
-    src: /media/statink/thumb.png
+    src: /media/statink/matrixDrizzle.png
-cover: /media/statink/thumb.png
+cover: /media/statink/matrixChill.jpg
 ---

 <br>

-Analyzing [stat.ink](https://stat.ink/) Splatoon weapons' data.
+Comparing [stat.ink](https://stat.ink/) Splatoon weapons' performance.

 <!--more-->

 # Intro

-Splatoon's community has clear preferences on some weapons to others in the competitive scene (with Splash-o-matic being a favorite for team compositions).
-Given that
-[Stat.ink](https://stat.ink/) provides the information of battles uploaded to the site by players, and that I had already coded some routines to parse and aggregate these data into manageable dataframes for further analysis (as described in my [previous post](./dataViz/2023-03-14-StatInkData.html)); I wanted to check how weapons rank against each other in the dataset in terms if win/loss ratios.
+Splatoon's community has clear preferences on some weapons to others in the competitive scene (with "Splash-o-matic", for example, being a favorite in most team compositions).
+Given that [Stat.ink](https://stat.ink/) provides the information of battles uploaded by players, and that I had already coded some routines to parse these data into manageable dataframes for further analysis (as described in my [previous post](./dataViz/2023-03-14-StatInkData.html)); I wanted to check how weapons rank against each other in terms if win/loss ratios.
 In this post I go through the generation of a "dominance matrix", where we can analyze and compare weapons' performance against each other.

 # Code Dev

+This code assumes the battles data has already been loaded as described in the [stat.ink post](./dataViz/2023-03-14-StatInkData.html).

 ## Dominance Matrix

-To get started, we load the battles data as described in the [stat.ink post](./dataViz/2023-03-14-StatInkData.html) and filter it as needed (in this case, we'll filter for Splatoon's seasons).
-With this in place, we get the total number of battles, who won the match (defaults to `True` if team `alpha` won), and the [weapons used by each team](https://github.com/Chipdelmal/SplatStats/blob/main/SplatStats/statInkStats.py#L82):
+To get started we get the total number of battles, who won the match (each entry defaults to `True` if team `alpha` won), and the [weapons used by each team](https://github.com/Chipdelmal/SplatStats/blob/main/SplatStats/statInkStats.py#L82):

 ```python
 btlsNum = btls.shape[0]